How to make a play castle tutorial

 Step 4 – Sew the side to the top

-Cut out front door by cutting out a 9 inch by 23 inch rectangle on either end of the side panel ( they will meet in the front to form the door).
+Cut out front door by cutting out a 9 inch by 23 inch rectangle on either end of the side panel (they will meet in the front to form the door).

-Step 5 – Make the Drawbridge
+Step 5 – Make the play castle’s Drawbridge

-Fold the Brown fabric in half and hot glue together to make the brown panel.
 Add a grommet to either side.
 Line up draw bridge with the front opening and mark for grommets on the play castle.

 Add grommets to castle and sew the bottom of either side of the draw bride to the bottom entrance of the castle.